 - Most apparent after your period

-Changes can occur if the normal balance of healthy bacteria (germs) in your vagina is upset.
-Many things can disturb the balance of a healthy vagina, including douching, feminine hygiene sprays, certain soaps or bubble baths, antibiotics, diabetes, pregnancy or infections.
+Vaginal discharge is a completely normal part of how your body maintains a healthy vagina.
+But changes can occur if the normal balance of healthy bacteria (germs) in your vagina is upset.
+Many things can disturb the balance of a healthy vagina, including:

 How can douching be harmful?

 The chemicals in douches may irritate your vagina and change the normal balance of germs in your vagina.
 Douching can also spread an infection into the uterus, increasing your risk of getting pelvic inflammatory disease (PID).
 PID is an infection of the fallopian tubes that can cause you to be unable to have children.